A completed Bachelor's degree in Computing Science or related area

 Currently, we’re leading the development of the IRMA card, an ID card that will give users the freedom to only reveal those personal attributes that are needed for a certain purchase, and so better protect their personal data against misuse.
 Also, our experts are involved in the development of the Networking and Cryptography library (NaCl), a new easy-to-use, high-speed and high-security software library for network communication, encryption, decryption, digital signatures, etc.

-Main focus Master's in Cyber Security
+Main focus of the Master's in Cyber Security

 The Master’s specialisation in Cyber Security will teach you how to contribute in the design of new security systems.
 You’ll be able to draw up the security requirements of an application and discover where possible weaknesses lie.
 Main focus lies on topics as cryptographic codes, operating systems and protocol verification.
 But you’ll also get a broad scope of cyber security to include mathematical, organisational, legal and ethical aspects, with particular attention for privacy issues.